-Employees can directly deposit contributions into a New York 529 account.
-The Program features tax-free withdrawals when used for qualified higher-education expenses, and contributions that are tax-deductible (up to certain limits) for New York State residents.
+The Colleges allows for direct deposit contributions into your 529 savings account.
+New York's 529 College Savings Program Direct Plan provides a flexible, convenient, and low-cost way to save for college.
+The Program features a wide range of investment choices, tax-free withdrawals when used for qualified higher-education expenses\, and contributions that are tax-deductible (up to certain limits\\) for New York State residents.